intel/xpumanager/doc/CLI_user_guide.md

   --scheduler                 Tile-level scheduler mode.
 Value options: "timeout",timeoutValue (us); "timeslice",interval (us),yieldtimeout (us);
                                 "exclusive".
   --reset                     Hard reset the GPU.
 All applications that are currently using this device will be forcibly killed.
-  --performancefactor         Set the tile-level performance factor.
-Valid options: "compute/media";factorValue.
-The factor value should be
-                                between 0 to 100.
-100 means that the workload is completely compute bounded and requires very little support from the memory support.
-0 means that the workload is completely memory bouded and the performance of the memory controller needs to be increased.
-  --xelinkport                Change the Xe Link port status.
-The value 0 means down and 1 means up.
-  --xelinkportbeaconing       Change the Xe Link port beaconing status.
-The value 0 means off and 1 means on.
 ```

 show the GPU settings